AdobeDocs/experience-manager-64.en/help/sites-developing/ht-vlttool.md

 To use the VLT tool, you first need to install it.
 It is not installed by default and is an additional tool available in the `/opt` folder of your AEM instance.
 In addition, you need to set your system's environment variable.

-1. Copy the FileVault archive file from the cq-quickstart/opt/filevault directory of your installation.
-Copy either filevalut.tgz or filevault.zip, depending on your operating system.

-   You can also download the latest version of FileVault from [Package Share](/help/sites-administering/package-manager.md).
+1. [Download](https://search.maven.org/search?q=vault-cli) the latest version of VLT.
 1. Extract the archive.
 1. Add `<archive-dir>/vault-cli-<version>/bin` to your environment `PATH` so that the command files vlt or vlt.bat are accessed as appropriate.